Rae Spoon: Recent work

 Not Dead Yet (2023) explores Spoon's experience as a nonbinary person undergoing treatment for cervical cancer.
+They were awarded Best Composer for their score for the documentary film QUINN (2023) by the Toronto Women Film Festival.

 Spoon created the music for the children's stage musical The Adventures of Young Turtle, written by S. E. Grummett, together with Ruaridh MacDonald.